 FDI in Malaysia is on an upward trajectory, and 2025 offers a landscape ripe with growth opportunities for businesses ready to tap into this market.

-Government Policies and Initiatives Supporting FDI
+Government Support and Policies Driving FDI

 The Malaysian government has rolled out favourable policies aimed at enhancing FDI inflows.
-These measures aim to not only lower entry barriers for foreign investors but also to incentivise long-term investment.
+These measures aim not only to lower entry barriers for foreign investors but also to incentivise long-term investment.

 Investor-Friendly Policies and Incentives